ns1/ns1-python/doc/index.rst

 .. code-block:: python

-    from nsone import NSONE
+    from ns1 import NS1

-    nsone = NSONE(apiKey='qACMD09OJXBxT7XOuRs8')
+    api = NS1(apiKey='qACMD09OJXBxT7XOuRs8')
-    zone = nsone.createZone('example.com', nx_ttl=3600)
+    zone = api.createZone('example.com', nx_ttl=3600)
     print(zone)
     record = zone.add_A('honey', ['1.2.3.4', '5.6.7.8'])
     print(record)

-Note that all zone and record changes propagate in real time throughout the NSONE platform.
+Note that all zone and record changes propagate in real time throughout the NS1 platform.

-There are more examples in the `examples directory <https://github.com/nsone/nsone-python/tree/develop/examples>`_.
+There are more examples in the `examples directory <https://github.com/ns1/ns1-python/tree/develop/examples>`_.

 Contributions
 -------------

 We welcome contributions!
-Please `fork on GitHub <https://github.com/nsone/nsone-python/>`_ and submit a Pull Request.
+Please `fork on GitHub <https://github.com/ns1/ns1-python/>`_ and submit a Pull Request.

 Contents
 --------